Emergency Planning Tips courtesy of US Dept of Homeland Security & FEMA Emergency Resources

 Emergency Planning Tips for Your Workplace:

-- Take a critical look at your heating, ventilation and air conditioning system to determine if it is secure or if it could feasibly be upgraded to better filter potential contaminants, and be sure you know how to turn it off if you need to.
+- Take a critical look at your heating, ventilation and air conditioning system to determine if it is secure or if it could feasibly be upgraded to better filter potential contaminants, and be sure you know how to turn off the system if you need to.

-- Think about what to do if your employees can’t go home and need to shelter in place.
+- Think about what steps you will take if your employees can’t go home and need to shelter in place.